samfigueroa92/meetingroom-booking-app/README.md

-# Blackstone Meeting Room Booking Application
+# Meeting Room Booking Application

 This is a simple meeting room booking application that allows users to book, cancel, and create new meeting rooms.
 It's built using a combination of front-end and back-end technologies to provide a smooth and user-friendly experience.

 [Netlify Deployed Link](https://blackstonebookings.netlify.app/)

 [Render Deployed Link](https://booking-app-91on.onrender.com)

 ## Contact